arangodb/kube-arangodb/docs/cli/arangodb_operator_integration.md

-      --services.external.auth.token string                        Token for external service (when auth service is token) --services.external.auth.type string                         Auth type for external service (default "None") --services.external.enabled                                  Defines if external access is enabled
+      --services.external.auth.token string                        Token for external service (when auth service is token) --services.external.auth.type string                         Auth type for external service (default "None") --services.external.enabled                                  Defines if external access is enabled --services.external.tls.keyfile string                       Path to the keyfile
+      --services.tls.keyfile string                                Path to the keyfile

 Use "arangodb_operator_integration [command] --help" for more information about a command.
 ```